Generic Name: levothyroxine sodium anhydrous

 2.3 Reconstitution Directions

 Reconstitute the lyophilized Levothyroxine Sodium for Injection by aseptically adding 5 mL of 0.9% Sodium Chloride Injection, USP only.
 Shake vial to ensure complete mixing.
-The resultant solution will have a final concentration of approximately 20 mcg per mL, 40 mcg per mL, and 100 mcg per mL for the 100 mcg, 200 mcg and 500 mcg vials, respectively.
+The resultant solution will have a final concentration of approximately 20 mcg per mL and 100 mcg per mL for the 100 mcg and 500 mcg vials, respectively.
 Reconstituted drug product is preservative free and is stable for 4 hours.
 Use immediately after reconstitution.
 Discard any unused portion.
 DO NOT ADD LEVOTHYROXINE SODIUM FOR INJECTION TO OTHER IV FLUIDS.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 Dosage Forms and Strengths

-Levothyroxine Sodium for Injection is supplied as a lyophilized powder at three strengths in single use amber-colored vials: 100 mcg, 200 mcg and 500 mcg.
+Levothyroxine Sodium for Injection is supplied as a lyophilized powder at two strengths in single use amber-colored vials: 100 mcg and 500 mcg.

 Warnings and Precautions

 5.1 Risk of Cardiac Complications in Elderly and in Patients with Cardiovascular Disease